IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Methodology

 \section{Methodology}

 In this section, we first formalize the problem statement for noisy PLL.
-Then we discuss the motivation and introduce our proposed method in detail.
+Then, we discuss the motivation and introduce our proposed method in detail.
 Finally, we conduct theoretical analyze and prove the feasibility of IRNet.
+Fig. \ref{Figure10} shows the core structure of our method.